hoangausway/tooltip/README.md

 # Goal: build a solution for adding tooltip to react components
-[The problem is stated as a Technical Test.
-The requirement is attached at the end of this document.]
+[Short specs is attached at the end of this document.]

 This project created using the boilerplate [The Minimal React Webpack Babel Setup] (https://www.robinwieruch.de/minimal-react-webpack-babel-setup/)